- A tumor is any abnormal swelling within the body, but the word most often refers to a mass of cancer cells.

 Only tumors that are in the skin, in tissue just beneath the skin, or on the surface of organs palpable through the skin can be felt.
 The way a tumor feels depends on its size, location, type, stage, and other factors.

 A cancerous lump in the breast, for example, tends to feel firm or solid and might be fixed to underlying tissue.
 Such lumps are often painless but do produce pain in a small percentage of patients.
-The vast majority of breast lumps prove not to be cancer.
+Most breast lumps prove not to be cancer.

 Tumors of the thyroid gland, located at the base of the neck between the larynx and the collarbone, usually feel firmer than the rest of the gland and are usually painless.
-As with lumps in the breast, the overwhelming majority of thyroid lumps are not cancerous.
+As with lumps in the breast, most thyroid lumps are not cancerous.

 The most common symptom of testicular cancer is a lump or swelling in the testicle.
 Such lumps can be as small as a pea and may feel like an irregular thickening of the area.
 The lumps are often painless.